todorkrastev/todorkrastev/README.md

                 • OOP and SOLID principles
                 • Data Structures and Algorithms Education
-                • Diploma in Software Engineering
+                • Diploma in Java Full-Stack Development
                 • Master of Finance
                 • Bachelor of Economics
             Languages